Article updated: August 12, 2022

 Many metrics in Impact are mapped against a basic customer journey through a typical marketing funnel.
-In the following graphic, Level indicates whether the metric is available at the page (account) level or the post (content) level.
+Metrics are available at the page (account) level or the post (content) level.
 Some metrics are available at both levels.
 For more information, see Metrics in Impact.

 Customize Impact to your business

 You can customize Impact in two ways: